calaldees/teacherEducation/teacherEducation/_sessions.md

         * #4/j-Classroom-LearnHow-narrate_metacognitive
     * Concept maps
     * #notional-machine
-* Mentor
+* Mentor WB 9th Oct
     * Revisit CTP activities to discuss key learning and progress
     * Discuss how your trainees subject knowledge has developed during the CTP.
-What are the subject knowledge priorities to facilitate teaching before christmas?
+What are the subject knowledge priorities to facilitate teaching before Christmas?
     * Discuss how does your department plans for learning in Computing?
         * What is progress in learning and what does it look like in this subject area?
         * Look at departments individual-lessons, term-sow, year, keystage.